Racketship01/Vue-Masterclass/README.md

   import { FETCH_JOBS, RECEIVE_JOBS } from "@/store/constants";

   interface Context {
-    commit: Commit; // interface that define specific function that takes a specific parameters with specific types and return a specific value rather than using ActionContext interface at Vuex Library
+    commit: Commit; // Commit --interface that define specific function that takes a specific parameters with specific types and return a specific value rather than using ActionContext interface at Vuex Library that will be useful if we have many properties and method in the context object
   } // this context object will have a commit methiod that has the Commit interface

   const actions = {